-5. Women have larger stomachs, kidneys and livers but smaller lungs.
+- Women have larger stomachs, kidneys, and livers, but smaller lungs.

-6. A woman’s thyroid is larger and more active.
+- A woman’s thyroid is larger and more active.
 It enlarges during pregnancy and also during menstruation.
-It makes her more prone to goiter, provides resistance to cold, is associated with smooth skin, and a relatively hairless body.
+It makes her more prone to goiter, provides resistance to cold, is associated with smooth skin and a relatively hairless body.
 There is also a thin layer of subcutaneous fat that is an important element in personal beauty.
-The active thyroid also, according to Popeoe, may be a contributing factor why most women laugh and cry more easily than do men.
+The active thyroid also, according to Popenoe, may be a contributing factor why most women laugh and cry more easily than do men.

-9. A woman’s heart beats more rapidly than does a man.
+- A woman’s heart beats more rapidly than does a man’s.
 (Eighty beats per minute for women: 72 for men).
-And her blood pressure is 10 points lower than her male counterpart and varies from minute to minute.
+And her blood pressure is 10 points lower than her male counterpart’s, and it varies from minute to minute.
 But she has much less tendency to high blood pressure – at least until after menopause.